Septuagint

 General Overviews

-Since the late 20th century, introductions to the Septuagint have appeared with increased frequency.
-These include both freestanding volumes (Dorival, et al. 1994; Fernández Marcos 2000; Jobes and Silva 2000; Dines 2004) and extended encyclopedia entries (Peters 1992, Greenspoon 2009).
-Although there is bound to be repetition from one study to another, each of these contributions is distinguishable by virtue of its emphases, approaches, and intended audience.
-At the same time, these more recent contributions should be viewed as supplements to, rather than replacements for, the earlier and still valuable studies Swete 1914 and Jellicoe 1968.
+Since the late twentieth century, introductions to the Septuagint have appeared with some regularity.
+These include both freestanding volumes, collections of articles and lengthy encyclopedia or dictionary entries.
+Some publications in this category, such as Bons, et al. 2023; Dines 2004; Gallagher 2021; Greenspoon 2009; Jobes and Silva 2015; Lanier and Ross 2021; and Law 2013, are accessible for non-specialists, while others, like Dorival, et al. 1994; Fernández Marcos 2000; and Tov 2016, assume knowledge of Greek and Hebrew and some level of familiarity with the discipline.
+Although there is, of course, some repetition from one introductory publication to the next, each of these contributions is distinguishable by virtue of its emphases, approaches, and intended audience.
+At the same time, the more recent contributions should be viewed as supplements to, rather than replacements for, the older but still valuable introductions Swete 1914 and Jellicoe 1968.

 Dorival, Gilles, Marguerite Harl, and Olivier Munnich.
 La Bible grecque des Septante: Du judaïsme hellénistique au christianisme ancien.
 2d ed.
 Initiations au Christianisme Ancien.
 Paris: Édition du Cerf, 1994.

-This jointly written study is aimed at those who have considerable prior familiarity with the LXX.
-Its particular strengths, as indicated by the last part of its title, lie in its extensive identification and exploration of LXX citations and allusions among early Christian writers.
+This jointly-written study is aimed at those who have considerable prior familiarity with the Septuagint.
+Its particular strengths, as indicated by the last part of its title, lie in its extensive identification and exploration of Septuagint citations and allusions among early Christian writers.

 Fernández Marcos, Natalio.
 The Septuagint in Context: Introduction to the Greek Version of the Bible.
 Translated by Wilfred G. E. Watson.
 Leiden, The Netherlands: Brill, 2000.

-Originally published in Spanish, this volume is especially strong in its treatment of the LXX in its daughter versions and in Jewish traditions.
+Originally published in Spanish, this volume is especially strong in its treatment of the Septuagint in its daughter versions and in Jewish traditions.
 Overall, it is informed by judicious insights on the part of its author, a seasoned researcher.
-Some background in LXX studies is necessary to fully appreciate the material contained here.
+Some background in Septuagint scholarship is necessary to fully appreciate the material contained here.

 This encyclopedia entry is intended for consultation by members of the clergy as well as of the academy.
-It contains up-to-date discussions and analyses of relevant topics, including the relatively recent application of translation studies to the explication of the LXX and current theories of Septuagint origins.
+It contains discussion and analysis of several topics, including the application of translation studies to the explication of the Septuagint and current theories of its origins.

 Jellicoe, Sidney.
 The Septuagint and Modern Study.
 Oxford: Clarendon, 1968.

-This stands as the major synthesis of LXX studies at (or just after) the midpoint of the 20th century.
-It is marked by its clear, essentially unbiased account of scholarly consensuses, disagreements, and controversies among the major scholars of that generation and should be consulted by anyone interested in the historical development of LXX studies.
+This stands as the major synthesis of Septuagint studies at (or just after) the midpoint of the twentieth century.
+It is marked by its clear, essentially unbiased account of scholarly consensuses, disagreements, and controversies among the major scholars of that generation and should be consulted by anyone interested in the historical development of Septuagint studies.

 Jobes, Karen H., and Moisés Silva.
 Invitation to the Septuagint.
-Grand Rapids, MI: Baker Academic, 2000.
+2d ed.
+Grand Rapids, MI: Baker Academic, 2015.

-This is certainly the best introduction for beginning students.
-Making use of a well-developed and carefully applied pedagogy, this book is an excellent guide for those approaching the LXX for the first time.
-In addition to covering major topics related to the LXX itself, it also deals more broadly with the Septuagint in the context of biblical studies.
+This volume is nicely updated from its first edition and is an excellent option for students and scholars interested in gaining greater familiarity with the field.
+Making use of a well-developed and carefully applied pedagogy, this book is an excellent guide for those approaching the Septuagint for the first time.
+In addition to covering major topics related to the Septuagint itself, it also deals more broadly with the Septuagint in the context of biblical studies.

 Swete, Henry Barclay.
 An Introduction to the Old Testament in Greek.
 2d ed.
 Revised by Richard Rusden Ottley.
 Cambridge, UK: Cambridge University Press, 1914.

-Although numerous new discoveries and approaches have appeared in the years since its first publication (it first appeared in 1900), this is a classic that should not be ignored both because it is important for the history of scholarship and because it covers a number of topics more extensively than any subsequent publications.
+Although numerous new discoveries and approaches have appeared in the years since its initial publication (it first appeared in 1900), this volume is a classic that should not be ignored, both because it is important for the history of scholarship and because it covers a number of topics more extensively than any subsequent publications.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.